Local controllability around a regular solution and null-controllability of scattering solutions for semilinear wave equations: Introduction

-First, as above, consider the case of a bounded domain $\Omega$, with $d = 3$ and $f(s) = s^3$.
-The stabilisation result of \cite{perrin}, together with Corollary \ref{cor_consequences_defocusing}, implies that exact controllability in $\mathcal{K}^+$ in a long time holds.

-Secondly, consider the case of an unbounded domain with a defocusing nonlinearity, such that all (finite-energy) solutions are scattering (see \cite{Brenner}, \cite{GinibreVelo}, \cite{NakanishiRemarks}).
-Assuming, in addition, that $\Omega$ is nontrapping, that $f$ satisfies (\ref{eq_def_nonlinearity_scatt}), and using Theorem \ref{thm_main_null_control}, one concludes that the assumption of Corollary \ref{cor_consequences_defocusing} is satisfied for $\mathcal{O} = H_0^1(\Omega) \times L^2(\Omega)$.
-Hence, in this case, exact controllability in a long time holds.
+\paragraph{Consequences for some defocusing nonlinearities.} Firstly, consider the case of an unbounded domain with a defocusing nonlinearity, such that all (finite-energy) solutions are scattering (see \cite{Brenner}, \cite{GinibreVelo}, \cite{NakanishiRemarks} for example).
+Assume, in addition, that $\Omega$ is nontrapping, and that $f$ satisfies (\ref{eq_def_nonlinearity_scatt}).
+Then, using the local controllability around zero (Theorem \ref{thm_main_local_control_trajectory}) and the null-controllability of scattering solutions (Theorem \ref{thm_main_null_control}), one concludes that exact controllability in a long time holds: for any initial data $(u^0, u^1)$ and final data $\left( v^0, v^1 \right)$, there exist a time $T > 0$ and a control $g$ such that $\left( u(T), \partial_t u(T) \right) = \left( v^0, v^1 \right)$, where $u$ is the solution of (\ref{eq_NLKG_controlled}) with initial data $\left( u^0, u^1 \right)$ and with control $g$.

-Thirdly, consider the case of a domain $\Omega$ and a defocusing nonlinearity $f$ such that the a stabilisation property holds, as in \cite{Alaoui}, \cite{DehmanLebeauZua}, \cite{Joly-Laurent} for example.
-Then Corollary \ref{cor_consequences_defocusing} implies that exact controllability in a long time holds.
+Secondly, consider the case of a domain $\Omega$ and a defocusing nonlinearity $f$ such that a stabilisation property holds, as in \cite{Alaoui}, \cite{DehmanLebeauZua}, \cite{Joly-Laurent} for example.
+Then, as above, it implies that exact controllability in a long time holds.

-\paragraph{Connection with existing literature.} The controllability of the linear wave equation has been extensively studied, see for example the seminal work of Bardos, Lebeau, and Rauch \cite{BLR}.
+\paragraph{Connection with existing literature.} The controllability of the linear wave equation has been extensively studied; see for example the seminal work of Bardos, Lebeau, and Rauch \cite{BLR}.
 For nonlinear equations with boundary control, some controllability results are proved in \cite{Lasiecka1991}, \cite{Lasiecka05}, \cite{TonBui}, and \cite{Zhou}.
 In the one-dimensional case, \cite{Zuazua1993} proves that exact controllability holds true for a quasilinear nonlinearity, and \cite{Fattorini} shows a local controllability result near equilibrium points.
-In \cite{JolyLaurentANoteOn}, a semi-global controllability result is established for asymptotically defocusing nonlinearities, where non-zero stationary solutions exist, but no blow-up phenomenon can occur.
-Local control around zero is studied in \cite{Zuazua90} (and in \cite{chewning} in the case of boundary controllability).
-In \cite{CORON2006}, the authors prove an exact controllability property from one stationary solution to another, in one dimension.
-For nearly linear nonlinearities, such as those with global Lipschitzian or super-linear growth like $s \ln(s)^\beta$, we refer to \cite{Fu2007} and \cite{LiZhang}.
-For a local controllability result for the nonlinear Schrödinger equation, see \cite{ROSIER}.
+Still in dimension one, the authors of \cite{CORON2006} prove an exact controllability property from one stationary solution to another.